zenphantom/ml-git/docs/first_project.md

 ```
 ## <a name="upload-dataset">Uploading a dataset</a> ##

-To create and upload a dataset to a store, you must be in an already initialized project, if necessary read [section 1](#initial-config) to initialize and configure a project.
+To create and upload a dataset to a storage, you must be in an already initialized project, if necessary read [section 1](#initial-config) to initialize and configure a project.

 Ml-git expects any dataset to be specified under _dataset/_ directory of your project and it expects a specification file with the name of the dataset.
 To create this specification file for a new entity you must run the following command:

 ```
-$ ml-git dataset create imagenet8 --category=computer-vision --category=images --mutability=strict --store-type=s3h --bucket-name=mlgit-datasets --version=1
+$ ml-git dataset create imagenet8 --category=computer-vision --category=images --mutability=strict --storage-type=s3h --bucket-name=mlgit-datasets --version=1
 ```

 After that a file must have been created in dataset/imagenet8/imagenet8.spec and should look like this: